-We anticipate approximately 15 easements to be acquired with this funding.
+We anticipate approximately 40 easements to be acquired with this funding if fully funded.
 We have estimated about \$8K per easement (varies based on size and complexity of easement) using a calculator produced by staff in the DNR Lands and Minerals Division.
 The calculator takes into account frequency of monitoring events and associated staff time and expenses, and probability of future enforcement needs.